christianestevam/christianestevam/README.md

  - 👨🏻‍🎓 Currently graduating in Information Systems at the Federal University of Ceará
  - 🎯 I have 2 years of professional experience with software development, working with back-end and front-end
  - ⚡ I am a fast learner and determined to solve problems, always thinking of solid solutions to solve problems in the best way.
+ - 🖥️ I'm currently working at NPI - Center for Practice in Informatics in the back-end area with system development, maintenance, refactoring and unit testing

  <div style="display: inline_block">